Biodiversity in Numbers

 Mockup geographic viewer 1.2

-The first Biodiversity in Numbers to be published was implemented for the department of Santander Colombia, a few months later usability updates were made for the department of Boyacá and later applied to Santander.
-Biodiversity in Numbers notably improved the reduction of queries that had to be resolved manually, in addition 2 new instances are being implemented for other regions of the country and the update for a major version is under development where in addition to answer how many species and register.
+The first Biodiversity in Numbers to be published was implemented for the department of Santander Colombia.
+A few months later, usability updates were made for the department of Boyacá and later applied to Santander.
+Biodiversity in Numbers notably improved the reduction of queries that had to be resolved manually daily (from 20 daily to 5 weekly); in addition, two new instances are being implemented for other regions of the country since the tool improved the ease with which different entities can inform and sensitize the population about the value of biodiversity.
+And government entities and academics can consult data accurately for research projects.